Chinch-Bug/clangen-genemod/docs/dev/writing/localization.md

 #### sets
 > `sets` contains a dictionary of `genderalign` keys and string integer values.
 The values correspond to the keys of `pronouns.xx.json` (the default available pronouns).
 >
 > It also includes `default`, as well as a series of `plural` keys. `default` is used for unrecognized `genderalign`s and as a general fallback if something unexpected happens.
-It is also the pronoun set used for faded cats.
+It is also the pronoun set used for faded rabbits.
 >
 > `plural` keys are used for gendered languages whose plurals vary depending on the composition of the group.
 Further control of the hierarchy of pluralization is available in [plural_rules](#plural_rules)